CT Baby Bonds

 Investing in Connecticut’s Future with CT Baby Bonds

-CT Baby Bonds will set aside funds for each baby born in Connecticut whose birth was covered by HUSKY.
+CT Baby Bonds is Connecticut's first-in-the-nation initiative to invest directly in children born into poverty.
+The program invests funds on behalf of each baby born in Connecticut whose birth was covered by HUSKY.
 Those funds will be held, managed and invested by the Office of the Treasurer.

 Buying a home in Connecticut